albertogg/albertogg.github.com/_drafts/creating-digitalocean-images-with-packer.md

 > tl;dr create a simple DigitalOcean Ubuntu 14.04 image that uses shell a provisioner to install Docker.

-This post will guide you through the steps needed create a simple DigitalOcean Ubuntu 14.04 image with the latest Docker and Kernel installed.
+This post will guide you through the steps needed to create a simple DigitalOcean Ubuntu 14.04 image with the latest Docker and Kernel installed.
 This is in a way like creating our own [DigitalOcean Docker application][do-docker-app] image.
 We'll use a shell script as provisioner for this Packer template.

 **notes:** we assume that Packer is already installed on the system, refer to the installation docs [here][packer-install].
-You could use CentOS or other distros available at DigitalOcean in the same way.
+You could use CentOS or any other distro available at DigitalOcean in the same way.
 The script will need some package manager adaptation and that's all.

 ## Packer template